Self-Employed Remortgages With Debt Consolidation

 Tracy Boyle - Google Business Review

-Can I get a debt consolidation remortgage if I'm self-employed?
+Can I get a consolidate debt if I'm self-employed?

 How much extra can I borrow for debt consolidation?

-It depends on the lender.
+It depends on the lender's appetite for accomodating remortgaging for debt consolidation.
 Every mortgage provider has its own criteria for how much debt refinancing they'll allow as additional borrowing.

 For example, many lenders will stipulate consolidated debt cannot exceed a specific: